Photographer Interview

 What is your pet hate for photographers?

 Too much focus on the technical at the expense of the emotional.
 Poor quality images.
-Mistaking making a living from photography
+Mistaking making a living from photography for being a photographer.

 Are you self taught?
 Or did you attend photography classes/courses?